lino-framework/book/docs/tutorials/polls/mysite/index.rst

 - The `Explore the free admin functionality
   <https://docs.djangoproject.com/en/1.9/intro/tutorial02/#explore-the-free-admin-functionality>`__
-  section is important only so you know what you are going to leave.
+  section is important only if you want know how you are going to *not* work with Lino.
 Lino is an alternative to Django's Admin interface.

 - Of course you can learn the whole `Getting started
   <https://docs.djangoproject.com/en/dev/intro/>`_ section if you like